ALL ABOUT VEGETABLES

 Herbs Versus Vegetables

 Definition of a vegetable.
 Vegetables are defined botanically as the roots, stems, leaves and flowers of plants.
-This is important because some foods that are called vegetables are not vegetables.
+This is important because some foods that are called vegetables, such as squash and peppers, are not vegetables.
 Instead, they are fruits.

 Definition of a fruit.
 Fruits are defined botanically as the fleshy part of an expanded ovary of a plant.
 You can identify fruits easily because they contain seeds.